paidiver/paidiverpy/docs/api/paidiverpy/config/config/index.rst

       :type config_index: int, optional
       :param parameters: The parameters for the step.
 Defaults to None.
       :type parameters: dict, optional
+      :param insert: Whether to insert the step at the given index.
+Defaults to False.
+      :type insert: bool, optional
+      :param validate: Whether to validate the configuration.
+Defaults to True.
+      :type validate: bool, optional

       :raises ValueError: Invalid step index.